Understanding Pet Insurance: Pre-Existing Conditions

 Some providers cover curable pre-existing conditions.
 If your pet is sick with a temporary illness like an ear infection or diarrhea, you won’t be covered until after symptoms subside and a certain period of time elapses.

-- Upper Respiratory Infections
+Upper Respiratory Infections

 If your pet becomes ill or injured before enrolling in a pet insurance policy or during the policy’s waiting period for that condition, it may not be eligible for coverage as it is considered pre-existing.
-When choosing your pet insurance provider, compare waiting periods and pre-exisiting condition coverage to determine which company is right for you and your pet!
+When choosing your pet insurance provider, compare waiting periods and pre-exisiting condition coverage to determine which company is right for you and your pet.

 Yes!
 Even if your pet has certain pre-existing conditions that aren't covered by any insurance provider, you can still receive coverage for new illnesses or injuries.
 You can also enroll in wellness coverage to provide reimbursement for preventative care to help keep your dog in top shape.